MaverickTopG/Stock_MCP_Server/README.md

 An AI-powered financial data provider that delivers real-time stock market information through the Model Context Protocol (MCP).
 This tool enables AI systems to retrieve live prices, trading volumes, and market data directly from Alpha Vantage.

+It is also certified by MCP Review : https://mcpreview.com/mcp-servers/MaverickTopG/Stock_MCP_Server

 ## Features

 - 📈 **Real-Time Market Data**: Access minute-by-minute stock prices and volumes